An aneurysm is a bulge (dilation) in the wall of an artery, usually the aorta.

 Thoracic aortic aneurysms are being identified more often than in the past because computed tomography (CT) of the chest to screen for other disorders is used more widely.
 In a common form of thoracic aortic aneurysm, the walls of the aorta degenerate (a condition called cystic medial necrosis), and the part of the aorta nearest the heart enlarges.
 This enlargement may cause a malfunction of the valve between the heart and the aorta (aortic valve), allowing blood to leak backward into the heart when the valve is closed.
 This disorder is called aortic valve regurgitation.
 About half of the people with this form of aneurysm also have Marfan syndrome.
 In the other half, no cause is apparent, although many of these people have high blood pressure.
 Rarely, syphilis causes an aneurysm to form in the part of the aorta nearest the heart.
 Thoracic aneurysms that develop further away from the heart may result from a blunt injury to the chest.

 Thoracic aortic aneurysms may become huge without causing symptoms.
 When they do occur, symptoms result from the pressure of the enlarging aorta against nearby structures and thus depend on where the aneurysm develops.
 Typical symptoms are pain (usually high in the back), coughing, and wheezing.
 Rarely, a person coughs up blood because of pressure on or erosion of the windpipe (trachea) or nearby airways.
 Swallowing may be difficult if an aneurysm puts pressure on the esophagus, which carries food to the stomach.
 Hoarseness may result from pressure on the nerve to the voice box (larynx).
-A group of symptoms called Horner's syndrome (see Autonomic Nervous System Disorders: Horner's Syndrome) may result from pressure on certain nerves in the chest.
+A group of symptoms called Horner's syndrome (see see Horner Syndrome) may result from pressure on certain nerves in the chest.
 Symptoms include a constricted pupil, drooping eyelid, and sweating on one side of the face.
 Abnormal pulsations felt in the chest may indicate a thoracic aortic aneurysm.
 A displaced windpipe may be seen on chest x-rays.

 When a thoracic aortic aneurysm ruptures, excruciating pain usually begins high in the back.
 It may radiate down the back and into the abdomen as the rupture progresses.
 The pain may also be felt in the chest and arms, as it is during a heart attack.
-A person can quickly go into shock (see Shock) and die because of internal bleeding.
+A person can quickly go into shock (see see Shock) and die because of internal bleeding.

 Doctors may diagnose a thoracic aortic aneurysm based on symptoms, or they may discover the aneurysm by chance during a routine physical examination.
 A chest x-ray taken for another reason may detect an aneurysm.
 Computed tomography (CT), magnetic resonance imaging (MRI), or transesophageal ultrasonography (in which the ultrasound probe is passed down the throat into the esophagus) is used to determine the precise size of the aneurysm.
 Aortography or CT angiography (an x-ray procedure or CT scan done after injection of a radiopaque dye that outlines the aneurysm) is usually done to help doctors determine what type of surgery, if any, is needed.
 Alternatively, magnetic resonance angiography may be done.

 It is much better to treat a thoracic aortic aneurysm before it ruptures, so once it becomes 2½ inches (5.5 centimeters) wide or larger, open surgical or endovascular stent-graft repair using a synthetic graft is usually done, as for an abdominal aortic aneurysm.
-Before surgery, a beta-blocker, calcium channel blocker, or another antihypertensive drug (see Antihypertensive Drugs) may be given to reduce the heart rate and blood pressure and thus reduce the risk of a rupture.
+Before surgery, a beta-blocker, calcium channel blocker, or another antihypertensive drug (see see Antihypertensive Drugs) may be given to reduce the heart rate and blood pressure and thus reduce the risk of a rupture.
 The hospital stay is 5 to 8 days for traditional surgery (in which the chest in opened) and 2 to 5 days for stent-graft placement (in which a collapsible graft is threaded to the aorta through a small incision, usually in the groin).
 In people who have Marfan syndrome, a rupture is more likely, so doctors may recommend surgical repair even for smaller aneurysms.

 The risk of death is about 5 to 15% during repair of thoracic aortic aneurysms but is about 50% during an operation for a ruptured thoracic aneurysm.
 Untreated ruptured thoracic aortic aneurysms are always fatal.